Estádio Beira-Rio: Inauguration

-For the first game, Inter invited twice champions in Europe and finalists five times during the decade, then current champions of the Portuguese championship, Benfica, which boasted one of the greatest players of all time – Eusébio – to face the Colorado team in the inaugural match at the Beira-Rio.
-It was a tough encounter, particularly for the young Colorado team.
-Despite the challenges, however, Inter made it clear who was in charge at the Gigante.
-After all, Colorado would never allow themselves to endure the shame of being defeated in the first match at their own stadium.
-Inter took the lead, spurred on by the enthusiastic crowd.
+For the first game, Internacional invited Benfica to face their Colorado team in the inaugural match at the Beira-Rio.
+They had been champions twice in Europe and finalists five times during the decade, and were the current champions of the Portuguese championship at the time.
+Their team had also included prominent player Eusébio.
+In contrast to Benfica's accolades, the Colarado team ended up winning the match.
 With excitement, Valdomiro made a run down the right flank and delivered a cross at the 24th minute.
 Gilson Porto, positioned on the left side of Benfica's penalty area, struck the ball first-time back into the mix.
-There, Claudiomiro, only 19 years old, found himself well-placed between the defenders to head the ball accurately into the net scoring 1–0, and the stadium erupted with excitement.
+There, Claudiomiro, 19 years old at the time, headed the ball into the net from between the defenders, scoring 1–0, which drew loud cheers from the crowd.

 In the second half, Eusébio scored the equalizer at the 23rd minute, capitalizing on a refereeing mistake where a free kick, initially signaled for two touches, was converted with just one.
-However, the Portuguese icon had little time to celebrate as Gilson Porto, less than five minutes later, magnificently beat goalkeeper José Henrique from another set-piece, sealing the match's final score.
-Even in its early days, the Beira-Rio demonstrated its potential to become a key figure in Brazilian football history.
+Less than five minutes later, Gilson Porto, beat goalkeeper José Henrique from another set-piece, achieving the match's final score.